kylenoland/eloquent-foundation/README.md

 Usage
 -----

 Eloquent Foundation is opinionated and makes some assumptions regarding your database field names.
-For instance, the PersonTrait assumed that your Eloquent Model contains at least the following attributes:
+For instance, the PersonTrait assumes that your Eloquent Model contains at least the following attributes:

 - first_name
 - last_name
 - email

+Most of the Eloquent Foundation classes are small.
+You should read through them to see how they work.

-Probably the most generally useful components of Eloquent Foundation are the BaseRepositoryContact and BaseRepository classes.
-The intent is to provide an Eloquent repository implementation to build upon while maintaining some of the more common fluent Eloquent methods.
-You get a lot of repository boilerplate for free and only have to write your application-specific methods in your child classes.
+Probably the most generally useful components of Eloquent Foundation are the BaseRepositoryContract and BaseRepository classes.
+The intent is to provide an Eloquent repository implementation to build upon while maintaining some of the more common fluent Eloquent methods. *You get a lot of repository boilerplate for free and only have to write your application-specific methods in your child classes*.

 For example, if you extend the BaseRepository class in your own InvoiceRepository class, you get a lot of good Eloquent methods "for free" while keeping direct access to your Eloquent models out of your controllers or service classes.
 You can do things like:

     class SomeController extends Controller {

         protected $invoiceRepo;

         public function __construct(InvoiceRepositoryContract $invoiceRepo)
         {
             $this->invoiceRepo = $invoiceRepo;
         }

         public function something()
         {
             // Update a specific Invoice record
             $invoice = $this->invoiceRepo->updateById($id, $data);

             // Retrieve a specific Invoice record
             $invoice = $this->invoiceRepo->getById($id);

             // Retrieve all the Invoice records
             $invoices = $this->invoiceRepo->all();

             // Retrieve a Collection of Invoice records
             $invoices = $this->invoiceRepo->whereIn('id', [1, 2, 3, 10])->get();

             // Add the with() method to any "get-style" call to eager load related models
             $invoices = $this->invoiceRepo->with('Company', 'Company.Users')->whereIn('id', [1, 2, 99])->get();

             // Delete a particular Invoice record
             $this->invoiceRepo->deleteById($id);
         }

     }

 The BaseRepository class exposes the following boilerplate methods that you can leverage in any of your child classes:

     /**